 Before the Parade Passes By – Carol Channing

-Have you ever had the feeling that you’re missing out on something, but you don’t know what it is?
-You may wake up in the middle of the night with an uneasy feeling, something is not right.
-At first glance, nothing seems wrong.
-You have a good job, you’ve locked the front door, you’ve paid all your bills, you’re healthy, you have good friends, and yet the following night, the same panic attack awakens you again.
-The pattern continues for weeks, until, in one of those sudden awakenings, it hits you.
+Have you ever felt that you’re missing out on something but don’t know what it is?
+You may wake up in the middle of the night with an uneasy feeling that something is wrong.
+At first glance, nothing seems amiss.
+You have a good job, you’ve locked the front door, you’ve paid all your bills, you’re healthy, and you have good friends, and yet the following night, the same panic attack awakens you again.
+The pattern continues for weeks until it hits you in one of those sudden awakenings.
 You have unconsciously checked out from life for unknown reasons.
 The startling jolt in the middle of the night is nothing less than your spirit demanding you join the human race again.

-Years ago, while, in therapy, my counsellor told me I tended to spend too much time thinking about the future, but very little time in the present making plans on how to get to that future.
-At the time, I had one of those moments that we in Psychology call, “a breakthrough”.
+Years ago, while in therapy, my counsellor told me I spent too much time thinking about the future but very little time in the present making plans to get to that future.
+At the time, I had one of those moments that we call “a breakthrough” in Psychology.
 She couldn’t have been more right.
 I had to change my ways, and so I did.
 No more fleeing the present.
 I stopped living in the future, but that’s all I did.
-When I couldn’t see a future anymore, there was no need to live in the present planning for a future that I couldn’t foresee.
-Hence, I checked out and just started living on a day to day basis convinced that this was as good as it was ever going to get.
-A year ago, after one of those panic attacks in the middle of the night, as I was falling asleep again, I decided to get back on the world.
+When I couldn’t see a future anymore, there was no need to live in the present, planning for a future that I couldn’t foresee.
+Hence, I checked out and just started living daily, convinced that this was as good as it was ever going to get.
+A year ago, after one of those panic attacks in the middle of the night, I decided to get back in the world as I fell asleep again.
 I decided to let the parade go by, join it and follow it until the end of the line.
 There are things that I may still do now so I can have the future I’ve always dreamed of.

 Song Title: Before the Parade Passes By – 1964 Artists: Carol Channing Genre: Musical Composer: Jerry Herman Lyricist: Jerry Herman Album: Hello, Dolly!
 (Original Broadway Cast)